ICGC-TCGA-PanCancer/cli/QuickStart.md

 A new HelloWorld-specific INI file should be generated in `~/ini-dir`.

 The generated file has *default* values only.
-Sometimes, you may need to edit these INI files with your own specific values.
-For example, for the Sanger workflow, you may need to change the IP address of the tabix server.
-Other workflows will have other edits that may be necessary.
+You _will_ need to edit these INI files with your own specific values.
+For example, for BWA, you will need to specify the upload and download URLs for your BAM files.
+Other workflows will have other edits that are necessary for the workflow to run correctly.

 <!-- TODO: Add links to workflows (done!) with details about the INI files (not yet) -->